Policy Details Page

 B. It shall be the responsibility and right of the Purchasing Department to review specifications submitted by schools and departments and to make appropriate modifications so that vendor competition can be as fair and open as possible.
 Modifications must be mutually agreeable.

-C. Bid procedures shall be waived when the board declares an emergency.
-The board may, by resolution reject any and all bids and make further calls for bids in the same manner as the original call.
+C. The board may, by resolution reject any and all bids and make further calls for bids in the same manner as the original call.

-C. The Purchasing Department will initiate and maintain the small works roster for the district in accordance with laws and regulations of the state of Washington.
-Under (Municipal Research and Services Center of Washington) MRSCrosters, which is a shared statewide public works and consultant roster database; the Purchasing Department uses to manage and maintain those vendors who wish to be current on our small works roster to participate in quotes.
+B. The Purchasing Department will initiate and maintain the small works roster for the District in accordance with laws and regulations of the state of Washington.
+Vendors who wish to be included in our small works roster and participate in quotes will register for the Municipal Research and Services Center of Washington (MRSC) rosters, a shared statewide public works and consultant roster database.

 Architectural and Other Professional Services

 RCW 39.80 requires that architectural, landscaping and engineering services be contracted according to certain procedures which required the selection of the “best qualified” firm before price is considered.
-Procurement of such services is handled by the Department of Planning and Construction and such contracts shall be executed by the Executive Director of General Support Services.
+Procurement of such services is handled by the Department of Purchasing and Planning and Construction and such contracts shall be executed by either the Chief Operating Officer or Director of Purchasing.

 RCW 39.10 Alt.
 Public Works (GCCM, Design Build, JOC)